ISISNeutronMuon/MDANSE/Doc/_build/html/_sources/pages/dynamics.rst.txt

    {C_{\mathit{vv};\mathit{\alpha\alpha}}\left( {t;n_{q}} \right)}

-, where nq is the unit vector in the direction of q.
+, where :math:`n_q` is the unit vector in the direction of q.

 .. _gui-4: